F5EMEA/oltra/use-cases/automation/bigip/README.md

 Within the BIG-IP repository, we've implemented two pipelines:

-  - **Merge Pipeline**. his pipeline is designed to prevent the merging of code that could potentially fail upon deployment to BIG-IP.
+  - **Merge Pipeline**.
+This pipeline is designed to prevent the merging of code that could potentially fail upon deployment to BIG-IP.
 Therefore, the pipeline must succeed before allowing administrators to merge the branch to the main branch.
 To mitigate the risk of failures in AS3 configurations, the pipeline executes a "dry-run" against the BIG-IP (or a UAT environment) to ensure that the final pipeline will consistently succeed post-merger.
     > Note: Per-App dry-run configuration has been removed as a bug was identified.
 Once it is fixed, we will include the "dry-run" configuration.

   - **AS3 Pipeline**.
 The purpose of the this pipeline, is to identify the new AS3 declarations and push them down to the corresponding BIGIP.
 The pipeline is split in 3 stages